s0rta/revengate-new/roadmap.md

 ## v0.12.4
+- [ ] bug: inspect screen does not take all dynamic stats modifiers into account
 - [x] bug: explosions crash the game on some Andoid devices (#24)
 - [ ] document conn_target and connection fields
 - [ ] TroisGaules neighborhood uses Dungeon destination for passages rather than prefabs
 - [ ] silence a few warnings
 - [x] skip turn command
+- [x] wait and heal

 UX:
 - [x] dialogue responses are easier to tell apart from the speaker's chatter